Creator2303/rtw88/README.md

 I did make some small changes tweaks for the Realtek RTL8814au as it is the most promising code.
 Some small changes for being compiled in kernel 6.11.2 , in the folder alt_rtl8821ce/os_dep/linux/ioctl_cfg80211.c and os_intfs.c
 It compiles just fine in kernel 6.11.2
-The rtl8814au it doesn`t recognise all the antennas, the original iwfinger`s driver, the iw phy was showing 0x3 with some changes i was able to make this 0x7 (which means 3 antennas)but my intention was to be 4 antennas :( "Available Antennas: TX 0x7 RX 0x7"
+The rtl8814au it doesn`t recognise all the antennas, the original lwfinger`s driver, the iw phy was showing 0x3 with some changes i was able to make this 0x7 (which means 3 antennas)but my intention was to be 4 antennas :( "Available Antennas: TX 0x7 RX 0x7"
 "Configured Antennas: TX 0x7 RX 0x7"